PSDtoHUBSPOT News Blog

 1. Why Use a Translation Partner

 If you think customers in your new target country will speak your language well enough to buy your product, you may want to think again.
-A study in the Harvard Business Review shows that 72 percent of potential customers spend all or most of their time on websites in their own language, even if they speak other languages.
+A study in the Harvard Business Review shows that 76 percent of potential customers spend all or most of their time on websites in their own language, even if they speak other languages.
 About the same percentage say they are more likely to buy a product if the information is in their own language.
 And, more than half of customers say having information in their own language drives their purchase decision more than price.

-Providing customer service in the local language also is important to a strong brand experience.
+Providing customer service in the local language is also important to a strong brand experience.
 If the customer cannot understand the support materials or service agent, they are apt to become annoyed.
 They also may use the product incorrectly, which can lead to dissatisfaction.

 In some cases, laws in the new country may require that product information be translated into the local language.
 These laws could be designed to protect consumers.
 If a company is opening a new facility, it will need to hire local workers.
 Want ads and position descriptions will need to be understandable.
 Employment offers, benefits explanations, and employee handbooks all will require translation into the local language.
 Training and onboarding materials will need to be in the local language as well.